 Air Force Weather Agency is a field operating agency reporting to the Headquarters Air Force Director of Weather, Deputy Chief of Staff Air and Space Operations.
-It was formed October 15, 1997, and has its headquarters at Offutt Air Force Base, Neb.
+It was formed October 15, 1997, and has its headquarters at Offutt Air Force Base, Nebraska.

 The mission of Air Force Weather Agency is maximizing America's air, space, cyberspace and land power by enabling decision makers to exploit relevant environmental information across the full spectrum of warfare.